-Enjoy a big bowl of roasted butternut squash soup that is made with coconut milk and other Whole 30, vegan, and Paleo-friendly ingredients.
-This vegan butternut squash soup makes a wonderful main dish, appetizer, or side dish recipe.
+Enjoy a big bowl of roasted butternut squash soup that is made with coconut milk and other Whole 30, dairy-free, and Paleo-friendly ingredients.
+This vegan dinner recipe is full of oven-roasted and baked squash and makes a wonderful main dish, appetizer, or side dish recipe.

 Even right now as I type these words, I am craving a bowl of this nutritious roasted butternut squash soup.

 My body decided to trick me last week and it felt like I was coming down with a cold.

 I got the usual tickle in my throat, extreme fatigue for a day, a slight cough, and then…. nothing.

 But I still went ahead and whipped myself up a big batch of this healthy, heart-warming, and vegan meal to help fight the potential sickness.

 And while getting a cold is not the end of the world, it certainly does make you appreciate the majority of days that you are healthy.